nqtung/osdu-uom/README.md

 }
 ```

-The first unit listed is defined as the _base unit for the quantity.
+The first unit listed is defined as the _base unit_ for the quantity.

-A _unit_ is defined with its _name_, a _symbol_, a _display symbol_ and factors to convert it to the base unit
+A _unit_ is defined with its _name_, a _symbol_, a _display symbol_ and the factors to convert
-of the quantity, like:
+it to the base unit of the quantity, like:

 ```JSON
 {